-Public Key A unique number mathematically generated from a public key.
+Public Key A unique number mathematically generated from a private key.

 public key is like an account number that you use to receive bitcoins.